2010 Pittsburgh Panthers football team: Coaching staff

+After the season

 On December 7, 2010, Wannstedt resigned as head coach, reportedly under pressure following a disappointing 7–5 regular season and having failed to advance to a BCS bowl during his tenure.
 Wannstedt accepted a position as special assistant to the athletic director at the university.

 Following this, Michael Haywood, the former coach of the Miami University Redhawks, was hired as Pitt's new head coach on December 16, 2010.
 Haywood was arrested on December 31, 2010, on a charge of domestic battery, which was later upgraded to a felony.
 Pitt chancellor Mark Nordenberg announced Haywood's firing the next day, on January 1, 2011.

 Wannstedt announced on January 3 that he would not coach the bowl game and defensive coordinator Phil Bennett would take over the team on an interim basis for the BBVA Compass Bowl against Kentucky, which Pitt won 27–10.

 Controversy also arose when an investigation by Sports Illustrated revealed that the university's 2010 football team had 22 players with criminal records, the most by any team ranked in the magazine's pre-season top 25 rankings.
 Athletic Director Steve Pederson called the number of incidents "totally unacceptable", stating that the athletic department was "addressing the situation" including having already instituted more intense "background research".
 Ousted coach Dave Wannstedt defended his past "body of work" but acknowledged "an unfortunate stretch of incidents" the previous summer stating that "every player and each incident was evaluated on an individual basis" and that "we did our due diligence to make sure that we treated each player fair".
 The Sports Illustrated report received criticism for its lack of context, methodology, and sensationalism.